-Beyond the Arc: Scoring records are likely to fall
+Beyond the Arc: Records likely to fall

 McConnellsburg’s Bronwyne Mellott has been turning heads in District 5 since she stepped onto the basketball court her freshman year.

 Now four years later, Mellott is inching closer to a pair of milestones she’s had her sights on since she was little.

 As of Wednesday night, Mellott was just 27 points away from hitting her 2,000th point, and could reach the milestone at home Thursday evening against Southern Fulton.
 She would be the first Lady Spartan to do so since Marla McElhaney in 1991.

 McElhaney also holds the school’s all-time scoring record with 2,281, which is also within Mellott’s reach.

 Record watch continued: Greencastle-Antrim’s Jenay Faulkner is 20 points away from breaking the school’s all-time scoring record (1,612), which has been held for more than 23 years by David Hann.